Superjomn/superjomn.github.io/content/posts/about.md

 ## About me {#about-me}

-Thanks for your interest here.
+Thank you for your interest.

-I am a DL architect at NVIDIA, and my current focus is high-performance AI Compiler(on GPU).
+I am a Deep Learning system architect at NVIDIA, and my current focus is high-performance AI Compiler(on GPU).

 Before this, I was a senior engineer in Baidu, working as an architect on PaddlePaddle (one of the most popular open-sourced deep learning frameworks in China market).